amaccarini/Modelica-PhD-course/registration.md

 </style>

 <p class="important">Only 5 slots will be available for online participation.
-Please note that online participants will experience a limited level of teaching assistance, particularly during hands-on activities, as remote debugging of Modelica code may be challenging.
+Please note that online participants will experience a limited level of teaching assistance, particularly during hands-on activities, as remote debugging of Modelica code may be challenging.</p>